Opentrons/opentrons/README.md

 pipette.aspirate(tube_1).dispense(tube_2)
 ```

-That is how you tell the Opentrons robot to aspirate its the maximum volume of the current pipette from one tube and dispense it into another one.
+That is how you tell the Opentrons robot to pipette its max volume from one tube to another.
+Learn more here:

 * [Documentation](http://docs.opentrons.com)
 * [Source code](https://github.com/OpenTrons/opentrons/tree/develop/api)

 <a name="app"></a>
-## OT-App
+## OT App

-Easily upload a protocol, calibrate positions, and run your experiment right from your computer.
+Easily upload a protocol, calibrate positions, and run your experiment from your computer.

 ![ot-app](https://lh3.googleusercontent.com/hz80NB3yiMB6r50aKg9DgSuqmwNAEKFz7aC3qQS56YregCGygg1oc3ldn9FAanqTt7REUXikkSuHDX69JODaLWgegDwO_JnDf30j3NuZ05mWOq16nMTxQBAFW6cZqqEsLaDU-uRW)